LkHardcastle/lkhardcastle.github.io/_pages/PhD_Seminars.md

 The seminars are open to PhD students, staff, MSc students and 3rd & 4th year undergraduates.
 Talks are typically pitched at a fairly accessible level and are an excellent opportunity to connect with the research being done in the department.

-The seminars are co-hosted by <br>
+The seminars are co-organised by <br>
 Luke Hardcastle, luke.hardcastle.20@ucl.ac.uk <br>
 Leandra Brauninger, l.brauninger@ucl.ac.uk